smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Security.md

 3. Creates a deterministic string using `key:value` pairs joined by `|`
 4. Applies SHA-256 to this normalized string

 This approach guarantees that identical events produce identical hashes even when serialized with different property ordering.
+The system also includes a base64 encoding utility that converts binary hash data into RFC4648 compliant base64 strings for easier transmission and storage.

 ### HMAC Signature Verification
 The HMAC-SHA256 signature provides an additional layer of security by incorporating a secret key.
 The process: